ekkehard-morgenstern/SpecBAS/README.md

 ------------------

 FORK NOTICE - This is a fork of the original repository by ZXDunny.
-I created it to work on a FreePascal version of SpecBAS to make it portable to Linux.
+I created it to work on a FreePascal version of SpecBAS to make it portable to Linux. ~~ Ekkehard Morgenstern

 ------------------